Largetooth cookiecutter shark

 The largetooth cookiecutter shark (Isistius plutodus) is a rare species of squaliform shark in the family Dalatiidae, reported from depths of 60–200 m at scattered locations in the Atlantic and Pacific Oceans.
 As its common name suggests, it is similar in appearance to the cookiecutter shark (I. brasiliensis) but has much larger lower teeth.
 This species reaches a maximum known length of 42 cm.
-The largetooth cookiecutter shark feeds by gouging out chunks of flesh from larger animals, including bony fishes, sharks, and marine mammals, and is able to take larger bites than I. brasiliensis.
+The largetooth cookiecutter shark feeds by gouging out chunks of flesh from larger animals, including bony fishes, sharks, and marine mammals such as whales, dolphins, seals and killer whales and is able to take larger bites than I. brasiliensis.
 Little is known of its life history; it is thought to be a weaker swimmer than I. brasiliensis, and is presumably aplacental viviparous like the rest of its family.
 This shark is an infrequent bycatch of commercial trawl and longline fisheries, but is not thought to be much threatened by these activities.

 Taxonomy

 The largetooth cookiecutter shark was originally described by Jack Garrick and Stewart Springer, in a 1964 issue of the scientific journal Copeia.
 Their description was based on a 42 cm long adult female caught in a midwater trawl in the Gulf of Mexico, some 160 km south of Dauphin Island, Alabama.
 The specific epithet plutodus is derived from the Greek ploutos ("wealth" or "abundance") and odous ("tooth").
 This species may also be referred to as the bigtooth or longtooth cookiecutter shark, or the Gulf dogfish.